open-ephys/onix-bonsai-onix1-docs/articles/hardware/index.md

 title: Hardware Guides
 ---

-Here you will find user guides for the ONIX breakout board, headstages, and other compatible hardware that are supported by the library.
+Here you will find user guides and example workflows for the ONIX breakout board, headstages, and other compatible hardware that are supported by the library.